Waldenism/Lunchy/README.md

 -- lunchyapp: holds all Express files (written in ES6)

------- config: holds functions for making database calls regarding users, as well as configuring user authentication via Passport
+------ config: functions for db calls regarding users, as well as configuring user authentication via Passport

 ------ middlewares: holds functions for making database calls for CRUD-ing orders